openappsec/attachment/README.md

    `load_module /usr/lib/nginx/modules/libngx_module.so;`
 4. Restart your nginx server.

-### Compiling the attachment code and create a docker image for an existing nginx/ingres-nginx alpine docker
+### Compiling the attachment code and creating a docker image for an existing nginx/ingress-nginx alpine docker

-This step requires Docker to be installed on your comilation environment
+This step requires Docker to be installed on your compilation environment

 1. Clone this repository
 3. Run Configuration script with the required docker image name and tag